-Daughter of George Augsteen, associate, Walmart Supercenter, Garland, Texas average and either 12 credit hours per semester for dependents or three credit hours per quarter for associates.
+Daughter of George Augsteen, associate, Walmart Supercenter, Garland, Texas point average and either 12 credit hours per semester for dependents or three credit hours per quarter for associates.
 Those who meet the criteria are eligible to renew their scholarship for further assistance with a total contribution of up to \$16,000 for associates or up to \$13,000 for dependents.
-The percentage of recipients is regulated by the IRS.
+The number of eligible recipients is limited by the IRS.